 FISH volunteered at the 2015 World Police & Fire Games.
 We cheered on the 12,000 athletes who include first responders to those in emergencies.
 These athletes support our mission to provide Friendly Instant Sympathetic Help.

 FISH supported The United Way of the Natonal Capital Area in the Do More 24 Fundraiser on June 4, 2015.
 In addition, we participated in their 2015 Shoe Box Project to decorate shoe boxes and pack them with toiletry products for people in need.
 This year, Do More 24 donors provided over $1.4 million to local nonprofits in the greater DC area.

-FISH was a local organization offering services at Reston’s Senior Health and Safety Fair, co-hosted by the Reston Community Center and Reston Association, on Friday, April 24, 2015.
-FISH encourages seniors to volunteer with us, shop at The Bargain Loft, and call for medical rides.
+FISH endorses the Reston Senior Health and Safety Fair, co-hosted by the Reston Community Center and Reston Association.
+FISH encourages seniors to volunteer with us, shop at The Bargain Loft, and call for assistance in emergencies.

 O’Sullivans Irish Pub Gives to FISH

-O’Sullivans Irish Pub in Herndon supported FISH by donating to the 2015 FISH Fling Silent Auction and designating FISH as a preferred charity in its “Win a Trip to Ireland” raffle.
+O’Sullivans Irish Pub in Herndon supported FISH by donating to the FISH Fling and designating FISH as a preferred charity in its “Win a Trip to Ireland” raffle.
 A portion of all ticket sales came to FISH!
 Thank you to everyone who supported and participated in the raffle.